Share

 A day in the life of a FP&A manager

 The financial planning & analysis manager is in charge of business forecasting.
-He or she looks at the company’s finances with a critical eye - trying to spot data anomalies, trends, or deviations - and then introduces strategies for improvement.
+They at the company’s finances with a critical eye - trying to spot data anomalies, trends, or deviations - and then introduces strategies for improvement.

 In a small company, this role is often handled by the business owner, but as a company grows, a full-time FP&A control manager can be a valuable investment.